-Office: SU020 Phone: 403-329-2484 Email: health.centre@uleth.ca.
-Website: www.uleth.ca/hr/health-centre
+Phone: 403-329-2484 Email: healthcentre@uleth.ca.

-18. HOUSING SERVICES
+17. HOUSING SERVICES

 'Come Live With Us!'

 Our focus in Housing Services is to provide students with the best possible environment for academic success and personal development.
 Residence Life programming is offered and coordinated through live-in Residence Assistants.
 Some examples of the programs and workshops offered in the past include: time management, physical activities, health and nutrition, alcohol awareness, study skills, exam preparation, library use, tutoring, movie nights, cabarets, résumé writing, and effective interview and job search skills.